Argatrus/GUI-Text-Based-RPG/devlog.md

 Started first steps for accuracy.

 Day 5:
 Added rename functionality for the characters.
+Decided its best to focus on a combat engine right now.
+Could be an arcade mode.